Mattel: Media and entertainment ventures

-Mattel agreed to purchase HIT Entertainment without the stake in the Sprout TV channel (formerly PBS Kids Sprout and now Universal Kids) from Apax Partners on 25 October 2011, for $680 million, which closed on February 1, 2012, making it part of its Fisher-Price division.
-HIT Entertainment was absorbed into Mattel Creations (now Mattel Television) in 2016 with its intellectual property (IP) brands shared equally between itself and Mattel Films upon the latter's formation on September 6, 2018.
+Mattel agreed to purchase HIT Entertainment without a stake in the Sprout TV channel (formerly PBS Kids Sprout and later Universal Kids) from Apax Partners on 25 October 2011, for $680 million; this purchase closed on February 1, 2012, making it part of Mattel's Fisher-Price division.
+HIT Entertainment was absorbed into Mattel Creations (later Mattel Television) in 2016, with HIT Entertainment's brands shared equally between HIT Entertainment and Mattel Films when the latter was formed on September 6, 2018.

-On October 16, 2013, with reports of high profitability, Mattel launched an in-house film studio, Mattel Playground Productions (shortened to Mattel PGP or just PGP) as its in-house film studio to handle multimedia productions and foster creative storytelling for its brands for global multi-platform distribution.
+On October 16, 2013, after reports of high profitability, Mattel launched an in-house film studio, Mattel Playground Productions (shortened to Mattel PGP or just PGP); the studio's purpose was to handle multimedia production and foster creative storytelling for Mattel's brands for global multiplatform distribution.

-Mattel formed a division named Mattel Creations on March 30, 2016, to absorb Mattel Playground Productions, HIT Entertainment, and the American Girl content creation team in Middleton, Wisconsin and centralize its multimedia content output.
-Mattel Playground Productions was revived as Mattel Films on September 6, 2018, and it solely bases its films on its brands as opposed to its predecessor.
-The 2023 movie Barbie was the first movie released by Mattel Films.
-Mattel reorganized Mattel Creations, renaming it to Mattel Television on February 5, 2019, hiring former Disney Branded Television programming executive Adam Bonnett as its head.
+Mattel formed a division named Mattel Creations on March 30, 2016, to absorb Mattel Playground Productions, HIT Entertainment, and the American Girl content-creation team in Middleton, Wisconsin, as well as centralize Mattel's multimedia content output.
+Mattel Playground Productions was revived as Mattel Films on September 6, 2018; it was based solely on the company's brands, unlike its predecessor.
+The 2023 film Barbie was the first film released by Mattel Films.
+Mattel reorganized Mattel Creations, renaming it Mattel Television on February 5, 2019; the company hired former Disney Branded Television programming executive Adam Bonnett as its head.

-Mattel announced it started construction on the Mattel Adventure Park, slated to open in 2024 in Glendale, Arizona.
-The 9-acre park will include popular Mattel brands, including Barbie, Hot Wheels, Thomas & Friends and Uno.
-It will have multiple themed roller coaster rides amongst other attractions.
+Mattel announced that it started constructing the Mattel Adventure Park in Glendale, Arizona.
+The 9-acre park would feature popular Mattel brands, including Barbie, Hot Wheels, Thomas & Friends, and Uno.
+The park would have multiple themed roller-coaster rides, among other attractions.
+The park is expected to open in 2027.

 Mattel announced a new game called Pictionary Vs. AI in September 2023.
-It is a version of its visual guessing game where an AI model does all the guessing.
-A smartphone is used as the medium.
-Players draw cards that assign a given word, then draw whatever that word is before letting AI guess what they've drawn.
+It is a version of the visual guessing game Pictionary where an AI model performs all of the guessing.
+A smartphone is used as the medium for the game.
+Players pull cards that assign a given word, and then the players sketch that word's meaning before letting AI guess what they have sketched.

+Mattel announced plans to develop indoor water parks, called Mattel Wonder, in November 2025.

 Mattel Digital Gaming

 Mattel has expanded its presence in digital gaming, including video games, mobile games, NFTs, and Web3.

-In 2017, Mattel and tech startup Osmo launched MindRacer, a Hot Wheels racing game for the iPad.
+In 2017, Mattel and tech startup Osmo launched MindRacer, a Hot Wheels racing game for the iPad tablet computer.

-The first game to be released, UNO!, originally launched for Facebook Instant Games and was later available for iOS and Android.
+The first game that Mattel released, Uno!, was originally launched for the Facebook Instant Games platform; this game was later available for the iOS and Android platforms.

-Other mobile and video games include:
+Mattel's other mobile and video games include the following: